2moe/glossa/Readme.md

   - ext: "json"
 - highlight

-In addition to highlight, this corresponds to different types of configuration.
+In addition to `highlight`, this corresponds to different formats of configuration.
 You can enable all features or add them as needed.

+### File & Map Name

-By default, the file type is determined based on the file name extension, and the **map name** (table name) is set based on the file name.
+By default, the file format is determined based on the file name extension, and the **map name** (table name) is set based on the file name.
 Whether deserialisation is needed at compile-time is determined by the enabled feature.

 ![yaml map name](assets/img/svg/yaml%20map%20name.svg)